-Investment priority 10ii - Improving the quality and efficiency of, and access to, tertiary and equivalent education with a view to increasing participation and attainment levels, especially for disadvantaged groups be implemented in orde ns that are to be implemented on the whole territory of Croatia.
-A set of actions for the implementation of CROQF at HE level will er to increase quality and labour-market relevance of study programmes.
-Additionally, in order to enhance graduates' employability, at increasing work-placement schemes in study programmes, will be targeted at HEIs, students and employers.
-A = : -las senteilestes to the modified of a lassificant energiant of a time term at dist UFL and the motional second for Englance baside

-As internationalisation also contributes to the quality of educational provision, a set of actions targeted at HEIs and the national agency for Erasmus+ with
+Investment priority 10ii - Improving the quality and efficiency of, and access to, tertiary and equivalent education with a view to increasing participation and attainment levels, especially for disadvantaged groups SO 10.ii.1 covers actions that are to be implemented on the whole territory of Croatia.
+A set of actions for the implementation of CROQF at HE level be implemented in order to increase quality and labour-market relevance of study programmes.
+Additionally, in order to enhance graduates' employable a set of actions aimed at increasing work-placement schemes in study programmes, will be targeted at HEIs, students and employers. a also contributes to the quality of educational provision, a set of actions targeted at HEIs and the national agency for Erasmus+ with nternational mobility of HEIs staff and students will be implemented.